A3h1nt/a3h1nt.github.io/_posts/2024-12-10-Hacking The Razorpay Phishing Scammer.md

 ![t](/Images/razorpay/14.png){:.shadow}

-On doing some OSINT, we can see the skill set of `Vijay Bharbhaya` matches the tech-stack used by the phishing applications.
+On doing some OSINT, i saw, the skill set of `Vijay Bharbhaya` matched the tech-stack used by the phishing applications.

 ![t](/Images/razorpay/15.png){:.shadow}